Kutalia/react-betting-table/README.md

 Tried compression, but it came with another challenge - correctly storing and retrieving UTF-8 data (it is the most used format in compression algorithms) in UTF-16 format that is required by Localstorage.
 So the idea was scrapped

+It's worth noting the code is really unoptimized for big data in favor of retaining immutability and declarative programming widely used in React ecosystem

+In the perfect scenario I would recommend using refs for storing data and directly manipulating it.
+Then generate a hash for each operation to force updating components through useState

 ## Running
 `npm run dev` to run a dev server